Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Experimental Results

 \subsubsection{Handling Distractor Objects}

 To assess whether ARRO can handle distractor objects and enable spatial reasoning, we repeat the push experiment with additional distractor items in the scene.
-Specifically, we investigate whether the vision-language model can move beyond basic object recognition (e.g., selecting ``the blue cube'') to spatial grounding, such as identifying \textit{the blue cube farther from the yellow cube}.
+Specifically, we investigate whether the vision-language model can move beyond basic object recognition (e.g., selecting ``the blue cube'') to spatial grounding (e.g., selecting ``the blue cube farther from the yellow cube'').

 We design two spatial reasoning tasks to evaluate whether the system can correctly identify and act upon objects based on spatial relationships.
 In the first task, the robot must ``push the \textit{blue cube on the left/right} to the red cross.''
 In the second, it must ``push the \textit{blue cube that is closer to/farther from the yellow cube} to the red cross.''
-Once the vision-language model identifies the correct task-relevant object, ARRO masks out all other image regions—including distractor objects—ensuring that the policy operates solely on the relevant visual input.
+Once the vision-language model identifies the correct task-relevant object, ARRO masks out all other image regions, including distractor objects, ensuring that the policy operates solely on the relevant visual input.
+The resulting task seen by the policy is therefore identical to the \push{} task, which means that no additional data collection or training is required.

-In both tasks, ARRO demonstrates strong performance and reliably selects the appropriate object based on the spatial relation described in the instruction.
+As shown in Fig.~\ref{fig:arro-distractor}, ARRO demonstrates strong performance in both tasks and reliably selects the appropriate object based on the spatial relation described in the instruction.
 In contrast, the vanilla diffusion policy exhibits a substantial drop in performance.
 It frequently fails to identify the correct object, sometimes selecting a distractor, switching targets mid-execution, or moving ambiguously between multiple candidates.
 Even when the correct object is selected, the resulting motion is often imprecise.
 These results highlight ARRO's robustness to distractors and its capacity to support spatially grounded reasoning in visually complex environments.